Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Bosonic Transformations: Uniqueness Property

 where we have taken into account (i) the validity of the off-shell nilpotency property (i.e. $s_{ab}^2 = 0, \; s_{ad}^2 = 0 $) of the anti-BRST ($s_{ab}$) and anti-co-BRST ($s_{ad}$) symmetry operators, (ii) the definition of the bosonic symmetry transformation operator: $s_{\bar\omega} = s_{ab} \,s_{ad} + s_{ad} \,s_{ab} $, and (iii) the validity of the CF-type restrictions~\eqref{22} which play a crucial role in the proof of the operator equation: $s_\omega + s_{\bar \omega} = 0$.
-Finally, the observations, made in equations~\eqref{45} and \eqref{46}, play a crucial role in the discussion on the algebraic structures that are obeyed by the symmetry transformation operators of our theory (cf. Sec.
-7 below).
+Finally, the observations, made in equations~\eqref{45} and \eqref{46}, play a crucial role in the discussion on the algebraic structures that are obeyed by the symmetry transformation operators of our theory (cf. Section~\ref{sec7} below) where we demonstrate that the unique bosonic symmetry operator commutes with all the {\it six} continuous symmetry transformation operators of our $3D$ BRST-quantized field-theoretic system.